Murray River Tributaries & Murray–Darling Basin Waterways

 Originating below Mount Beauty, the Kiewa River forms on a narrow flood plain and flows northwards through farmland in a widening valley towards the River Murray.

-The waterways of the Kiewa River are high-value environmental assets (native species of fish including Mountain Galaxias and Murray cod) and contains only a few wetlands, due to agricultural development, but there are important habitat sites in the Kiewa River corridor.
+The waterways of the Kiewa River are high-value environmental assets (native species of fish, including Mountain Galaxias and Murray cod) and contain only a few wetlands, due to agricultural development, but there are important habitat sites in the Kiewa River corridor.

 - Contribution to Basin water: —